BDUG/l4rerust/docs/systemd.md

 commands in [`docs/toolchains.md`](./toolchains.md)) and rerun `scripts/build.sh --no-clean` to reuse the existing build directory.

+The generated systemd binary expects to resolve `libcap.so.2` (and the accompanying `libpsx.so` helper) at runtime.
+The packaging step therefore copies the freshly built libcap shared objects from `out/libcap/arm64/lib` into `/lib` within the root filesystem image and records matching symlinks under `/usr/lib`.
+This ensures the dynamic loader can satisfy systemd's capability dependency once the image boots.
+The auxiliary utilities produced by libcap (`capsh`, `getcap`, `setcap`, etc.) are not shipped by default, but you can copy them into the image manually if you need them for debugging.

 Unit files placed in `config/systemd` are copied to `/lib/systemd/system` at build time. `bash.service` is enabled by default.
 To enable or disable other services, create or remove the corresponding symlinks under `/etc/systemd/system/<target>.wants/` or run `systemctl enable`/`disable` after boot.

 Systemd units interact with L4Re via capabilities exported in `config/cfg/bash.cfg`.
 Units that need a capability reference it through environment variables named `L4_CAP_<NAME>`.
 The file server demonstrates this pattern: